taisuke-j/progress-ring-component/readme.md

 # Progress Ring Component

 This is an animated web component showing progress in percentage.
 It internally uses [easing-animation-frames](https://github.com/taisuke-j/easing-animation-frames) library to create CPU-friendly easing animations.
-This component is compiled with [Stencil](https://stenciljs.com/).
+This component is compiled with [Stencil](https://stenciljs.com/), and is **framework agnostic**.
+It works with React, Vue, Angular or even without any Javascript framework.

 1. [Demo 1](https://unpkg.com/progress-ring-component@1.0.13/demo/demo-01.html)
 1. [Demo 2](https://unpkg.com/progress-ring-component@1.0.13/demo/demo-02.html)